Krishna-analyst/Projects/churn rate/REDME.md

 Contributions welcome!
 Please follow these steps:
 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
+2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
 5. Open a Pull Request